keithbuhler/keithbuhler.github.io/teaching.md

 ### Student Evaluations

+Combined averages from University of Kentucky and Asbury University in 2015-2016.

-- 3.6 out of 4, cumulative average in overall teaching quality (combined University of Kentucky and Asbury University)
+- 3.7 out of 4, overall teaching quality
-- 3.5 out of 4, cumulative average in overall course quality
+- 3.6 out of 4, overall course quality

 ### Student Feedback